Legatum & Partners

 For executives, CFOs and legal departments facing a high-impact commercial claim: significant amount, dispute, multiple stakeholders, cash-flow pressure or a France and international dimension.
 Intervention in amicable recovery, pre-litigation, judicial recovery and enforcement, depending on the file, the available evidence and the applicable admissibility requirements.

-Executive • CFO • Legal steering Structured amicable • pre-litigation • judicial Payment order • opposition • continuity Coordination with lawyers and enforcement officers
+Executive • CFO • Legal oversight Structured amicable • pre-litigation • judicial Payment order • opposition • continuity Coordination with lawyers and enforcement officers

 Confidential review • No transmission without approval • Strategic coordination

-When an unpaid claim becomes a decision issue
+When an unpaid claim requires a strategic decision

 Legatum & Partners intervenes when the matter goes beyond a reminder: admissibility, evidentiary coherence, dispute risk, timing, insolvency risk or commercial sensitivity.
-The objective is to define a coherent, usable and case-specific recovery trajectory.
+The objective is to define a coherent, practical and case-specific recovery strategy.

 A structured method to decide quickly and act without inconsistency.

-Documents, chronology and statement of account: a readable and defensible file.
+Documents, chronology and statement of account: a clear and well-supported case.

 The strategy anticipates the next step, including dispute, opposition or enforcement issues.